 LIVE AT LEEDS FESTIVAL RETURNS KICKING OFF 2018 FESTIVAL SEASON

 So many bands and so little time; this year’s Live At Leeds boasts of 200+ bands across twenty venues.
 Obviously, we were never going to be able to see all of them but we did catch sixteen of the best.
 The deep, very dark cave of the Key Club was like an overheating cauldron and was filled to the gunnels for the rather excellent Get Cape.
 Wear Cape.
 Fly a.k.a Sam Duckworth.
 He has been around a while now and he is a very talented guy who is backed by an outstanding band with an ever-increasing repertoire of great songs.
-He spoke passionately about the UK Government’s attitude to the Windrush disaster he went on to belt out each song whilst channeling his anger into passion, compassion, and soul.
+He spoke passionately about the UK Government’s attitude to the Windrush disaster he went on to belt out each song whilst channelling his anger into passion, compassion, and soul.
 Off to Headrow House next for a local Leeds act, Polo on the NME stage.
 This trio is experts at adding soulful, poppy R & B to a clean, funky electro beat.
 The overall sound suggests to me what the Pet Shop Boys might sound like with a sassy female vocalist.
 Yorkshire folk might say that this band is mint!

-Babyteeth are what drew us back to the Key Club.
+Babyteeth is what drew us back to the Key Club.
 This band injects their songs to overdose levels with punk, funk, oodles of sass and attitude.
 They smashed it and it looked like they enjoyed every moment.
 “Siamese Twin” evokes Courtney Love at her peak.
 Babyteeth will be around a long while and the tooth fairy will, I am sure, avoid them!
 There were a few outdoor stages in the city, Dr Marten’s sponsored the Briggate Takeover Stage where we arrived just in time for a secret set from Demob Happy all the way from Brighton.
-These hard working and hard rocking lads were also scheduled to play later in the day at the Key Club.
+These hard-working and hard-rocking lads were also scheduled to play later in the day at the Key Club.
 They have a very heavy, borderline psychedelic, Beatlesesque sound.
 Every bit as good as Oasis in their early pomp.

 As with every Live At Leeds there comes a time for the obligatory visit to a church, this time Holy Trinity for an exquisitely beautiful chilled and relaxed set from Portland, Oregon native Haley Heynderickx.
 Given that she had only got off the train from London 30 minutes earlier her set was immaculate.
 If I had just one sentence to describe her music I would say that she has it in her to become a Joni Mitchell for the 21st Century.
-In keeping with music being our religion we set off to the Church, another stunning former ecclesiastical venue, for Tom Walker.
+In keeping with music being our religion, we set off to the Church, another stunning former ecclesiastical venue, for Tom Walker.
 He has a voice that could make even the soulless feel good.
 The band is as tight and taut as a Cheetah’s leg muscles at full stretch.
 Tom’s voice evokes both the best in Deep South Soul and Rag ‘N’ Bone Man.
-Even on his more acoustic numbers he hits you like Ed Sheeran on steroids.
+Even on his more acoustic numbers, he hits you like Ed Sheeran on steroids.

 We did eventually make it to the Leeds Beckett University Main Stage, this time for Fling from Bradford.
 They are an awesome glam styled band who owned the stage with a stunning theatrical performance.
 They possess a fine collection of songs and their costumes aren’t too shabby either.
 Their singer epitomises Maroon 5’s “Moves Like Jagger” as he outdoes Mick Jagger with every spin, shimmy and lip pout.
 I also recognised a little Steve Harley arrogance born of confidence in him too.
 One of Fling’s new songs, “Billy Banjo” from their current EP has hit written all over it.
 We caught some of Aussie band Hockey Dad’s set at the Leeds Beckett Stage 2.
 Given their guitar and drums duo set up there are many obvious comparisons, most notably with the likes of Royal Blood.
-The singer has a great set of pipes and the drummer is volcanically talented, however I don’t think that they quite hit the heights of the soaring, cinematic, hard rock sound they appeared to be aiming for, although I do see a lot of potential here for the future.
+The singer has a great set of pipes and the drummer is volcanically talented, however, I don’t think that they quite hit the heights of the soaring, cinematic, hard rock sound they appeared to be aiming for, although I do see a lot of potential here for the future.

 Dermot Kennedy was clearly ready for the O2 Academy Stage, his stage presence is powerful and he has a great rapport with, to be fair, what felt very much his core fan base.
 It is difficult to deny the quality of his songs, although perhaps a few more happy tunes might help.
 He has similarities with Ed Sheeran albeit with a richer and deeper voice.
 I also think that he has aspirations to become something akin to Nick Cave.
-White Room were next on the Leeds Beckett Stage 2.
+White Room was next on the Leeds Beckett Stage 2.
 For any KLF fans reading this, you will be disappointed this band are nothing to do with Jim Cauty and Bill Drummond.
-But White Room are potentially a very good band, the Modfather himself, Paul Weller, is a fan.
+But White Room is potentially a very good band, the Modfather himself, Paul Weller, is a fan.
 Their songs range from soft rock to the more psyched up end of the scale.
-I do love that this Brighton 5 piece are very British and don’t revert to singing in an American accent.
+I do love that this Brighton 5 piece is very British and don’t revert to singing in an American accent.
 The band’s singer Jake Smallwood was sporting a very 1975/ 1976 David Bowie haircut and has some similar stage mannerisms, which he pulls off in style, to those of Dame David in his prime.

 It appears that everyone at Live At Leeds wanted a piece of the Vaccines at the O2 Academy.
 The queue to get in stretched right around the block and the place was heaving, even the balcony was full to the brim.
-This band have come a hell of a long way from their stupendous first album, 2011’s ‘What Did You Expect From The Vaccines’.
-These West London boys ripped Leeds a new one with a set that started with the power of nuclear explosion and never let up once.
+This band have come to a hell of a long way from their stupendous first album, 2011’s ‘What Did You Expect From The Vaccines’.
+These West London boys ripped Leeds a new one with a set that started with the power of the nuclear explosion and never let up once.
 They opened with “Nightclub” and “Wreckin’ Ball (Ra Ra Ra)” the latter caused the crowd to start a number of mosh circles simultaneously.
 My favourite song of their momentous set was “Post Break Up Sex”.
-After eight years on the scene this band still have what it takes to punch an audience into submission.
+After eight years on the scene, this band still have what it takes to punch an audience into submission.

-Liverpool’s Queen Zee at the Leeds Beckett Stage 2 were without a doubt one of the best bands that we saw today.
+Liverpool’s Queen Zee at the Leeds Beckett Stage 2 was without a doubt one of the best bands that we saw today.
 This band gave us everything from Queen Zee’s first gig experience (Bullet For My Valentine) taking a beating for being gay and emo through to songs performed with such energy that they could power Leeds for a week.
 The crowd might have been relatively small but every last one of us was 100% engaged.
-“Sass Or Die”, “Porno” and “I Hate Your New Boyfriend” are power punk classics in the making and the Queen Zee version of Dizzee Rascal’s “Bonkers” is indeed really bonkers, but in a great way.
+“Sass Or Die”, “Porno” and “I Hate Your New Boyfriend” are power punk classics in the making and the Queen Zee version of Dizzee Rascal’s “Bonkers” is indeed really bonkers but in a great way.

 The curtain was getting ready to close on another Live At Leeds, but before it did there was one more band to see; the towering force of nature that is Avalanche Party!
-This magnificent band took to the Lending Room stage at 11pm and the foundations begin shaking five minutes later.
+This magnificent band took to the Lending Room stage at 11 pm and the foundations begin shaking five minutes later.
 They opened with an almost menacing “I’m So Wet” for which Jordan removed his jacket and poured water over himself before making his first foray into the crowd with his microphone.
-This band have grown into a band like no other, bringing us solid garage punk psychedelia all the way from Staithes in the north east.
+This band have grown into a band like no other, bringing us solid garage punk psychedelia all the way from Staithes in the northeast.
 Kane drums like a punk John Bonham aided and abetted by ground shaking bass from Joe.
 Glen takes his keyboard lines into the stratosphere like a true space cadet, Jared squeezes psych sounds out of his guitar like no one else can.
-This is all topped off by front man Jordan’s punk swagger, rock ‘n’ roll attitude and unwavering piercing stare.
-Probably the best band of the day; Avalanche Party, they mean it MAAAAAN!
+This is all topped off by frontman Jordan’s punk swagger, rock ‘n’ roll attitude and unwavering piercing stare.
+Probably the best band of the day; Avalanche Party, they mean it maaaaan!

 We had a great time at this year’s LIVE AT LEEDS festival and can’t wait for next year’s festival already.
-We got some taste of what to expect from few bands at upcoming Festivals this summer.
+We got some taste of what to expect from a few bands at upcoming Festivals this summer.